datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 **Authors:** Fabian Kammel (Edgeless Systems), (more to add...)

-# Confidential Kubernetes: Use Confidential Virtual Machines and Enclaves to improve your cluster security.

 In this blog post, we will introduce the concept of Confidential Computing (CC) to improve the security and privacy properties of any computing environment.
 Further, we will show how the Cloud-Native ecosystem, and Kubernetes in particular, can benefit from the new compute paradigm.

 ## Intro